Bin repairs and replacements

 Lost or stolen bin

-Once Council receives your request, a replacement bin is delivered within 48 working hours.
+Once Council receives your request, a replacement bin is delivered within 1-2 business days.

 Bins in new properties

 If you move into a new property which does not already have a garbage and recycling bin on site, contact Council to order bins for the property and arrange delivery.

 Residents and businesses can also recycle food and garden waste by ordering a food and garden organics bin from Council.

 Bins at multi-unit developments and apartment sites